dotnet/docs-maui/docs/get-started/first-app.md

     ![Configure the project](first-app-images/configure-project.png)

     Wait for the project to be created.
-Note that Visual Studio hasn't restored the required .NET 6 dependencies:
+Note that Visual Studio hasn't restored the required .NET 6 dependencies.
+You'll restore them in a later step.

     ![Broken dependencies](first-app-images/broken-dependencies.png)